Pteriomorphia

 The Pteriomorphia comprise a subclass of saltwater clams, marine bivalve molluscs.
 It contains several major orders, including the Arcida, Ostreida, Pectinida, Limida, Mytilida, and Pteriida.
-It also contains some extinct and probably basal families, such as the Evyanidae, Colpomyidae, Bakevelliidae, Cassianellidae, and Lithiotidae.
+It also contains some extinct and probably basal families, such as the Evyanidae, Colpomyidae, Bakevelliidae, Cassianellidae, and Plicatostylidae.

 This subclass of molluscs has lamellibranch gills, and is epibenthic.
 Some attach to the substrate using a byssus.
 The foot is reduced.
 The mantle margins are not fused.
 Gills are usually large and assist in feeding.
 This group includes the well known mussels, scallops, pen shells, and oysters.
 It also includes the only members of the class bivalvia to have rudimentary eyes.

 Photoreceptors

 Pteriomorphian bivalves possess five types of photoreceptors, each evolving independently and each associated with different clades within Pteriomorphia.
 There are cap eyespots, pigmented cups, compound eyes, concave mirror eyes, and invaginated eyes, each having evolved independently.
 The primary purpose of pteriomorphian eyes is to detect and respond to predators.
 As such, pteriomorphia respond to the presence of a shadow by retracting their siphon, adduction, digging, or some combination of the three.
 Beyond this shadow response, however, pteriomorphia typically do not respond to other visual stimuli.

 Pteriomorphia have much higher rates of eye loss than eye gain and studying eye loss and gain can yield insights into the mechanisms behind convergent evolution and the evolution and regression of complex traits.
 Eyes evolved exclusively in epifaunal lineages, and have been lost in some lineages that adopted infaunal and semi-infaunal lifestyles, suggesting a correlation between eye loss and adoption of infaunal or semi-infaunal lifestyles.
 Additionally, eyes in Pectinidae exhibit a reduction in functionality as habitat depth increases, ending in the complete absence of eyes in deep sea species.